NLion74/Matrix-Notifier/README.md

 #### Disclaimer

 When deleting the Database of the server you will have to also delete ids.json in the bot/saved folder.
 Otherwise the bot will not send messages where the id is saved within the ids.json file.

-## General Information

-The bot and server are to completely independent components meaning that you could theoretically take the server and create another client for it, like on discord.
-You can request all messages from the server using a GET request.
-It will return them in a JSON Array.

 ## Usage